Lloyd Smith

 In this article, we discuss everything there is to know about your credit score and how it affects you in the long-term.

-A credit score is a three-digit number, usually between 300 and 850, which demonstrates your credit risk and your likelihood of paying debts on time.
+A credit score is a number that demonstrates your credit risk and your likelihood of paying debts on time.
+In Australia, the main credit reporting agencies use different scales - Equifax and Experian scores both range from 0 to 1,200.
 Potential lenders use credit scores while evaluating any credit application such as a loan or a credit card to understand whether they should grant you credit and at what rate of interest.

 Your credit score is calculated based on your credit utilisation, recent payments, and several other factors.
 This includes the amount you have borrowed from various lenders, the number of credit applications you have made in the past, and your repayment history.

-Equifax, Experian, and Illion are the three leading credit reporting agencies in Australia that decide your credit score on the basis of information in your credit report.
+Equifax and Experian are the two main credit reporting agencies in Australia that decide your credit score based on information in your credit report. (illion was acquired by Experian and its consumer credit data has been consolidated into the Experian bureau.)
 Since they use different credit scoring models to arrive at the number, a good credit score and a bad credit score can vary according to the credit reporting body.

 The short answer is yes -- having a high credit score gives you access to better offers and lower interest rates.
 It also means that more lenders are likely to approve your application compared if you have an average or below-average credit score.